Degree offered: French, Doctor of Philosophy

 Requirements for the Ph.D. include 52 credit hours of course work.
 Students are expected to begin to register for research credit no later than their fifth semester of study.
 Up to 20 credit hours may be taken as research credit.
 Students are required to take French 7010 and 6030 during their first year of study.
 In addition to French and English, doctoral candidates must demonstrate a reading knowledge of an additional language to be determined in consultation with the student’s dissertation advisor.
 Other regulations governing graduate work are available from the director of graduate studies.

 The Jean and Alexander Heard Library’s rich collection of French materials makes research possible in all periods of French literature.
 The library’s special collections department also houses the W.T.
-Bandy Center for Baudelaire and Modern French Studies, the Pascal Pia collection (nineteenth and twentieth-century literary criticism), the Gilbert Sigaux collection (twentieth-century French literature), and the Wachs collection (eighteenth-century fiction and almanachs).
+Bandy Center for Baudelaire and Modern French Studies, the Pascal Pia collection (nineteenth and twentieth-century literary criticism), the Gilbert Sigaux collection (twentieth-century French literature), and the Wachs collection (eighteenth-century fiction and almanacs).In 2016 the W.T.
+Bandy Center acquired the Hervé Velez collection of Paul Verlaine materials, one of the finest collections of Verlaine works ever amassed.

-The French department has formal ties to the Université de Provence through its Vanderbilt in France program, McGill University through its Vanderbilt-McGill Initiative, and the Sorbonne through MICEFA.
+The French department has formal ties to the Aix-Marseille Université (AMU) through its Vanderbilt in France program, and the Sorbonne through MICEFA.

 FORMAL GUIDELINES FOR GRAD HANDBOOK AND WEBSITE